jianglab/motioncorr/Readme.txt

 This Git repository of MotionCorr is based on the MotionCorr 2.0 release with the following extensions:
-	1. Add a new option -nrw to use running average of neighor frames for correlation analysis to detect relative shifts among frame pairs.
+	1. Add a new option -nrw to use running average of neighbor frames for correlation analysis to detect relative shifts among frame pairs.
 It can make the final motion trajectory smoother and presumably more reliable
 	2. Add a new option -flp to flip the frames along Y-axis (i.e. vertical direction) before correlation analysis
 	3. Read any image format (DM4, mrcs, and essentially all formats used in cryo-EM fields by using EMAN2 IO functions)
-	4. Automatically convert to native endian of current computer regardless of starting endianness (i.e. from big-endian used by DM4 images to little-endian used by Intel CPUs)
+	4. Automatically convert to native endianness of current computer regardless of starting endianness (i.e. from big-endian used by DM4 images to little-endian used by Intel CPUs)
 	5. Compile on all major computer systems (Linux, Mac, and Windows) using the cross-platform CMake build system

 ********************************************************************